manojMadarasingha/360norvic/README.md

 ` python3 DS_pkt_near_realtime.py --t_type 'FB' --run_mode_operation --already_processed  --path <folder path> `

+`--help` for further support

-Please cite our work if you intend to use our dataset or refer to the paper.
+### Please cite our work if you intend to use our dataset or refer to the paper.

 *Chamara Kattadige, Aravindh Raman, Kanchana Thilakarathna, Andra Lutu, and Diego Perino.
 2021.
 360NorVic: 360-Degree Video Classification from Mobile Encrypted Video Traffic (in press).
 In Workshop on Network and Operating System Support for Digital Audio and Video (NOSSDAV ’21).*